Skip to content

 Reframing doesn’t erase truth.
 Instead, it sharpens clarity.
 Mental flexibility is learning to revise your emotional story while staying honest to its core.

-9. Mistaking Heaviness for Insight
+9. Mistaking heaviness for insight

 Traditional Approach: Depth and wisdom were equated with emotional weight.
 Mourning became a mark of love, and burden felt like profundity.